Decentralized Cross-Blockchain Asset Transfers: Evaluation

-These three checks ensure that assets are only created on the destination blockchain \textit{dest} if and only if they have been successfully burned by the contract \contract{src}{A} on source blockchain \textit{src}.
+These three checks ensure that assets are created on the destination blockchain \textit{dest} if and only if they have been successfully burned by the contract \contract{src}{A} on source blockchain~\textit{src}.
+Notably, the fulfillment of this requirement strongly depends on the security of the used transaction inclusion verification mechanism.
+A security analysis of the blockchain relay \mbox{(ETH Relay)} used in our proof-of-concept implementation can be found in~\cite{frauenthaler2020ethrelay}.

-Of course, user \textit{u} can try to counterfeit \tx{\burn}.
-For instance, she can set up her own asset contract $\contract{src}{A}'$ on blockchain~\textit{src} that mimics the behaviour of the actual asset contract \contract{src}{A} and submit a \burn transaction $\tx{\burn}'$ invoking $\contract{src}{A}'$.
-She then submits a \claim transaction containing $\tx{\burn}'$ as well as $\textit{proof}_{\tx{\burn}'}$ to blockchain~\textit{dest}, invoking the asset contract \contract{dest}{A}.
-Just from the transaction payload, \contract{dest}{A} has no way of knowing that $\tx{\burn}'$ is invalid.
-The transaction inclusion verification will also be valid.
-However, \cref{protocol:base} checks which smart contract has been invoked by $\tx{\burn}'$ on the source blockchain \textit{src}~(Step~\ref{protocol:base:txclaim-verify3} of \cref{protocol:base}).
-Since $\textit{calledContract}(\tx{\burn}') = \contract{src}{A}' \neq \contract{src}{A}$, the claim is rejected even though $\tx{\burn}'$ seems a valid and successfully executed \burn transaction.